Brandon Scheunemann

-Brandon Marsel Scheunemann (born 9 March 2005) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club PSIS Semarang.
-Brandon is the son of Timo Scheunemann.
+Brandon Scheunemann (born 9 March 2005) is an Indonesian professional footballer who plays as a centre-back for Super League club Arema.

 Club career

 Youth

 As a youth player, he played for SSB Putra Gemilang and the Ricky Nelson Academy.

 PSIS Semarang

 He was signed for PSIS Semarang to play in half season 2022–23 Liga 1.
-Brandon made his professional debut on 21 January 2023 in a match against Arema at the Jatidiri Stadium, Semarang.
+Brandon made his debut on 21 January 2023 in a match against Arema at the Jatidiri Stadium, Semarang.

 International career

 In January 2023, Brandon was called up to the Indonesia U20 for the training centre in preparation for 2023 AFC U-20 Asian Cup.
 He is eligible to represent Germany internationally.

+Personal life

+Brandon is the son of the Indonesian-born football coach and former player Timo Scheunemann, and cousin of the footballer Claudia Scheunemann.
+His father is of German descent and his mother is Indonesian.